 All this was happening as Bird was, for the first time in his life, trying to settle down and lead a normal, domestic existence.
 In July of 1950, Chan had moved into Bird’s apartment on East 11th Street, and he became a stepfather to her five year old daughter, Kim, who has very fond childhood memories of him.
 On July 17, 1951, Chan gave birth to a baby daughter, Pree, Bird’s first child since Leon, now 13 and living with Rebecca in Detroit.

 Despite his declining health and the loss of his cabaret card, Bird’s playing remained inspired.
 The hospital stay helped him regain ground, and the recording session on January 17th, an unplanned reunion with Miles Davis and Max Roach, produced the classic “Au Privave”.
 He was still near the peak of his fame and artistry, and so, on balance, 1951 wasn’t a bad year.
 But we are in a position to know what Bird and Chan couldn’t.
-It would be Pree’s death from pneumonia two years later that would send Bird into his final tailspin of self destruction.
+It would be Pree’s death from cystic fibrosis two years later that would send Bird into his final tailspin of self destruction.